Skip to main content

 Running OpenFGA in Production

-Database Recommendations
+Database recommendations

 To ensure good performance for OpenFGA, it is recommended that the database be: